Rotation Symmetry-Protected Topological Phases of Fermions: Rotation FSPT phases in 2D

 It is easy to see that,

 Accordingly, when $M$ is odd, this 0D-block state has rotation eigenvalue $-1$.
 Hence, the 0D-block states reduce to a $\mathbb{Z}_M$ classification.
-When $M$ is even, we believe that there is no trivialization, and thereby the classification of 0D-block states remains $\mathbb{Z}_{2M}$.
+Equation \eqref{eq19} does not lead to trivialization for even $M$.
+We find no other trivialization processes either.
+Therefore, the classification of 0D-block states remains $\mathbb{Z}_{2M}$ for even $M$.

 Next, we consider 1D-block states.
 Consider $M$ semi-infinite 1D lines, arranged in a rotation symmetric way round the origin.
 One each semi-infinite line, we may have a Majorana chain.
 Whether it forms a 1D-block state depends on whether the Majorana zero modes at the origin can be gapped out in a rotation symmetric way.
 When $M$ is odd, there are odd number of Majorana zero modes at the origin.
 It is obvious that we cannot gap them out.
 When $M$ is even, one can show that the Majorana zero modes can be gapped out while preserving $\vr$.
 One just needs to glue all pairs of the half-chains that are opposite to one another (see Fig.~\ref{fig:rotation-connect}).
 More specifically, denote the Majorana zero modes at the origin by $\gamma_1, \gamma_2, \dots, \gamma_M$.
 Under rotation $\vr$,